 MANA Award

-Every year since, Maile's ‘ohana (family) attends these events to come together and honor her and others’ loss to these tragedies.
-In November 2020, HIRWI's CEO announced and appointed Maile's ‘ohana as the inaugural recipients of the MANA Award, named in her honor: Maile's Achievement Nourishing Ambition.
-In Maile's Hawaiian culture, mana means- energy, strength, and power.
+Since then, Maile's ‘ohana (family) has attended the event annually, coming together to honor her and others who have suffered similar losses.
+In November 2020, the HIR Wellness Institute's CEO announced the creation of the MANA Award, named in Maile’s honor—Maile’s Achievement Nourishing Ambition.
+In Hawaiian culture, "mana" represents energy, strength, and power, reflecting the spirit of the award.

 Say her name